outreachy/website/docs/mentor-agreement.md

 **Termination.**

-Internships in the Program will take place between May 19, 2020 and August 18, 2020.
+Internships in the Program will take place between December 1, 2020 and March 2, 2021.
 In exceptional situations, the internship can be extended for up to five weeks, provided that both you and your Intern send a written request for an extension specifying a new end date to the Outreachy Project's leadership committee, operating under Conservancy's auspices, and that the Outreachy